ice-energy/jreed/content_pub/post/post_009/GithubHugo.md

 There's also some code in *x.sh* to work around some broken links.

-My platform is linux, there'd be just a bit of work to do getting this to run on Windows.   *x.sh* might have to be turned into a .bat file.
+My platform is *linux*, there'd be just a bit of work to do getting this to run on Windows.   *x.sh* might have to be turned into a .bat file.
 Haven't done that yet.    *Hugo* is supposed to run fine on Windows, but again, something I haven't done yet.